concisecs/wordpress/README.md

 # wordpress
-wordpress code snippets, free for public use intermittently updated
+wordpress code snippets, free for public use, intermittently updated